gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 he did in motion.
 Erileine felt a pang of jealousy the first time her teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
 The two clearly knew each other.
-But then why had Razi let the bosun arrest her?
+But then why had Razi let the bosun arrest him?

 The bookster squatted and duck-walked through a waist-high gap beneath a broken wooden gate.
 When Erileine followed, she found the bookster